amirrr1987/console-log-advanced/README.md

 Varable name is: foo
 Type is: Object
 {name: 'foo', age: 32, active: true}
-Comment: This is developer comment
+Commit: This is developer commit
 ---------------------- End log ------------------------------

 ```